indubt/python-challenge/README.md

 5. The total number of votes each candidate won
 6. The winner of the election based on popular vote
 7. Prints the results to both terminal and ouput file under PyPoll/analysis folder

+# References:

+1. Refered to syntax and usages in our activitiy modules on dictionaries, file read and writes